mdm-code/tq/README.md

 ## Usage

-Key in `tq -h` to get usage information and the list of options that can be used with the command on the command line.
+Enter `tq -h` to get usage information and the list of options that can be used with the command.
 Here are some examples to get you going on how to use `tq` in your workflow.

-### Retrive IPs from a table of server tables
+### Retrieve IPs from a table of server tables

 In the example below, the TOML input file is (1) queried with the key `["servers"]`, then (2) the retrieved table is converted to an iterator of